pengcao1/rn-blur/README.md

 <img src="./docs/tvOS-step-4.jpg" width="40%">

-That’s all, you can use react-native-blur for your tvOS application
+That’s all, you can use rn-blur for your tvOS application

 #### Run the Android app